KoolTheba/redux-todo-goals-app/README.md

 Todo/Goals application made with 💜  and Redux 🏆

 > Release v1.0.0.
 Sept' 2020 💪
+> Release v1.0.1.
+Sept' 2020 💪 (deploy a React app in GitHub pages)

 ## What is it and what can I do with it?
 Its name doesn't lie!
 This app is meant to keep your todos and goals in a cute list with which you can interact.